Commercial and Industrial Torsion Springs

 Replace All of Your Torsion Springs?

 Torsion springs are rated for a specific number of cycles based on the number of turns that are applied.
 Since springs on a door are typically rated with a similar cycle life, we typically suggest that you replace all of the springs on your door together.
-Because of the relatively high cost of replacing the springs and the subsequent loss of possible cycles from the old springs, many customers decide to only replace one spring at a time.
+Because of the relatively high cost of replacing the springs and the subsequent loss of possible cycles from the old springs, many customers decide only to replace one spring at a time.

 Ultimately, the decision is up to you - you can replace all of your springs at once and save time on the labor, or you can replace all of the springs on your door at once.